mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 Benefits:
 * Heard good things.
 Haven't read it yet.

-Drawbacks (I am reaching on this):
-* In late 2018, Keras and TensorFlow became more attached to each other.
-The first edition was published before that.

 ## <b>[Deep Learning with Python (François Chollet)](https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438)</b><br>
 <img src='/images/deeplearningwithpythonFrancoisChollet.jpg' width="266" height="333">